 DR. ROSELI WEISS

 Adrienne Williams is a retired principal.
-She is a cast member of We Did It For You!
 She is a founding member of women's a Capella singing group UMOJA.
 Annual performances include International Women's Day, AIDS Awareness Day, MLK birthday and Black History Month programs.
 Adrienne provided backup singing and drumming for Esaye Barnwell at Bill Sinkford’s final GA of his UUA presidency.
 She has acted in various shows, readings, recitations, church services, colleges, coffee houses, folk festivals.
 She has been a teacher, private school principal, and national consultant.

 Ancelin Wolfe worked as Principal Historic Preservation Planner for the Rhode Island Historical Preservation Commission; then moved to Brown University where she was Associate Director of Government and Community Relations.
 Her board service in Rhode Island includes: The Rhode Island Rape Crisis Center (Vice President), Southside Community Land Trust (President), The Puppet Workshop, Inc. (President), First Night Providence, and the Greater Providence Chamber of Commerce.
 She currently serves on the Medfield Historical Commission, an appointed body charged with preserving Medfield’s historic and architectural resources.
 She is a long-standing member of the Rhode Island Women’s Journal Writing Collective, founded in the late 1970s to create a place where women’s voices could be heard and shared.